CoolProp/CoolProp/wrappers/MathCAD/Prime/README.rst

     cmake .. -DCOOLPROP_PRIME_MODULE=ON
              -DCOOLPROP_PRIME_ROOT="C:/Program Files/PTC/Mathcad Prime 3.1"
-             -G "Visual Studio 10 2010 'Win64'"
+             -G "Visual Studio 10 2010 Win64"
              -DCMAKE_VERBOSE_MAKEFILE=ON

-	(*Note: Mathcad Prime is 64-bit, so the 'Win64' option is necessary in the Visual Studio string.*)
+	( *Note: Mathcad Prime is 64-bit, so the 'Win64' option is necessary in the Visual Studio string.* )

 * **Make the dynamic library (DLL)**::